jpdefrutosSINTEF/dicom_anonymizer/README.md

 Graphical user interface built on top of Kitware Medical's DICOM Anonymization tool: https://github.com/KitwareMedical/dicom-anonymizer

 ### DISCLAIMER: Work in progress.
-Use under your own responsability.
+Use at your own risk.

 # 🧾 Instructions